 Just before we arrived at Eataly World, a writer for The Guardian described it as an Italian IKEA, and to some extent, I agree.
 The marketing behind Eataly World focuses on education, but most of the educational options are an extra charge.
 Instead, to me, it seems like an entertainment complex.
 A place to go with friends for lunch or drinks that offers loads of different options under one roof.
 I say “entertainment” more than education because it is fun to walk around and see all that is on offer at Eataly World.
 And, it’s entertaining to watch the cows and goats outside.
 But, the two main functions of Eataly World are dining and shopping.

 And, the IKEA feeling really hits you at the exit.
 They recommend you grab a shopping cart at the entrance.
 We used it to wheel around our winter coats.
 But, if you’ve been shopping the entire time, picking up a bit of pasta or balsamic vinegar or craft beer along the way, you pay for all of your purchases at the end, at a series of cash registers.
-And, like the last minute impulse buys at IKEA, there is a large market place at the end for last minute purchases.
+And, as the last minute impulse buys at IKEA, there is a large marketplace at the end for last minute purchases.
 The good news?
-There is an post office at the end in case you bought more than your suit case will hold.
+There is a post office at the end in case you bought more than your suitcase will hold.

 Visiting Eataly World

-Eataly World is located just outside of Bologna.
-If staying in the city, it’s possible to take a taxi (€23 one way), or Eataly World offers shuttle busses from the train station for €10 round trip.
+Eataly World is located just outside of Bologna Italy.
+If staying in the city, it’s possible to take a taxi (€23 one way), or Eataly World offers shuttle buses from the train station for €10 round trip.
 They are open 7 days a week, from 10:00 am to midnight.

-For travelers in Northern Italy, I would recommended stopping at Eataly World because it’s an experience.
+For travelers in Northern Italy, I would recommend stopping at Eataly World because it’s an experience.
 Perhaps allocate a couple of hours to wander around, and enjoy a lunch.
-It also might be a good way to spend a bad weather day in Bologna, or to have guaranteed open restaurants on a Sunday.
+It also might be a good way to spend a bad weather day in Bologna or to have guaranteed open restaurants on a Sunday.